 Green River campground, Dinosaur National Monument, Utah.

-Traverse Ridge road near Draper, Utah.
+Poor air quality is seen from the Traverse Ridge road near Draper, Utah.
 This suburban neighborhood is nestled between the Wasatch Fault and the Lake Bonneville Shoreline.

 Mountain Pine Beetles are wiping out forests in the Rocky Mountains.
 A decaying Douglas Fir in Big Cottonwood Canyon, Wasatch Range, Utah.